Monday, April 22, 2024

 Do you remember when you learned to ride a bicycle?
 For many, it’s an important childhood milestone.
 Those wobbly sprints up and down the drive with an adult steadying the bike ... that simultaneously thrilling and terrifying moment when you realize they’ve let go ... the exhilaration of riding off on your own.

 If you have a child in your life, you may have recently relived such experiences -- perhaps from the perspective of the teacher this time, not the student.
 For some, biking with kids is as simple as pedaling up the road, as some neighborhoods are relatively safe for such activities.
 But if that’s not your situation, we’re here to offer some alternatives.
-With paved and no automobile traffic, the parks listed below are ideal settings for taking bike rides with children.
+With paved trails and no automobile traffic, the parks listed below are ideal settings for taking bike rides with children.

 Also check out “365 Nature Places to Know,” our Explore South Shore program for 2024.
 Every morning we feature one of the region’s best nature places on Facebook and InstagramEvery Monday it’s a family-friendly spot!
 Not on social media?
 We’ve listed all the locations on our website as well!